 - Modified jobs because of changes in procedures.

-Step 2: Break Down a Job Into Smaller Steps
+Step 2: Breaking Down the Job

 Here are some tips to follow: